DanieleCusentino/Game-of-Thrones-Baby-Names/README.md

 5. Interpret data and graphical output: I wrote markdown cells in my Jupyter notebook explaining my thought process and code.

 ## To Run
-Click the Game_of_Thrones.ipynb above and view the project.<br>
+Click the Game_of_Thrones.ipynb above and view the project directly in github.<br>

 OR<br>

-Clone this github folder to your desktop.<br>
+Clone the github folder to your desktop by clicking the green code button above and downloading the zip file to your desktop.
+Unzip the file.<br>
-From terminal, navigate to the directory of the project.<br>
+From terminal, navigate to the directory of the project (cd /Game-of-Thrones-Baby-Names-main).<br>
 Type the following command: pip install -r requirements.txt.<br>
-Open the Game_of_Thrones.ipynb file in Jupyter Notebook or Visual Studio Code.<br> Click "Run All."
+Open the Game_of_Thrones.ipynb file in [Jupyter Notebook](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html) or [Visual Studio Code](https://code.visualstudio.com/).<br>

 ## Special Thanks
 Thank you to the Code Kentucky and Code Louisville mentors for helping me learn Python enough to build a project like this from scratch!